 At Capitol Eye Care Center optometry, we strive to provide comprehensive eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
-Often, eye and vision problems do not have obvious symptoms or signs.
-By diagnosing eye and vision conditions early on, your optometrist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
+Often, eye problems do not have obvious symptoms or signs.
+By diagnosing vision conditions early on, your optometrist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
 The American Optometric Association recommends yearly eye exams.

 Eye Exam and Consultation